FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/what-is-oauth.md

 In these steps, the user never shares their credentials with the third-party app.
 Instead the app gains access based on interactions with the Authorization Server, but that Authorization Server is what confirms the user's identity.

 OAuth 2.0 isn't the first authentication/authorization mechanism to act on behalf of the user.
 Many authentication systems, including [Kerberos](https://web.mit.edu/kerberos/), operate in the same way.
-However OAuth2 is unique because its delegated authorization framework is the first to be widely accepted and to function across the web.
+However OAuth 2.0 is unique because its delegated authorization framework is the first to be widely accepted and to function across the web.

 ### Additional OAuth 2.0 Concepts